 Fig. 21.7: Clemmow-Mullally-Allis (CMA) Diagram for wave modes with frequency ω propagating in a plasma with plasma frequencies ω{pe} , ω{pp} and gyro frequencies ω{ce} , ω{cp} .
 Plotted upward is the dimensionless quantity $|\omega{ce}|\omega{cp}/\omega^2$, which is proportional to B^2 , so magnetic field strength also increases upward.
 Plotted rightward is the dimensionless quantity $(\omega{pe}^2 + \omega{pp}^2)/\omega^2$, which is proportional to n, so the plasma number density also increases rightward.
 Since both the ordinate and the abscissa scale as $1/\omega^2$, ω increases in the left-down direction.
 This plane is split into sixteen regions by a set of curves on which various dielectric components have special values.
 In each of the sixteen regions are shown two or one or no wave-normal surfaces (phase-velocity surfaces) at fixed ω ; cf. Fig. 21.6a.
 These surfaces depict the types of wave modes that can propagate for that region's values of frequency ω , magnetic field strength B, and electron number density n.
 In each wave-normal diagram the dashed circle indicates the speed of light; a point outside that circle has phase velocity $V{\rm ph}$ greater than c; inside the circle, $V{\rm ph} < c$.
-The topologies of the wave normal surfaces and speeds relative to c are constant throughout each of the sixteen regions, and change as one moves between regions. $\omega/kc = V{\rm ph}/c$ as a function of θ and ω , and then generate the polar plot of $V{\rm ph}(\theta)$.
+The topologies of the wave normal surfaces and speeds relative to c are constant throughout each of the sixteen regions, and change as one moves between regions.
+[Adapted from Fig. 6.12 of Boyd and Sandersson (1973), which in turn is adapted from Allis, Buchsbaum and Bers (1963).]
 On the CMA diagram's wave-normal curves, the characters of the parallel and perpendicular modes are indicated by labels: R and L for right and left parallel modes ($\theta = 0$), and O and X for ordinary and extraordinary perpendicular modes ($\theta = \pi/2$).
 As one moves across a boundary from one region to another, there is often a change of which parallel mode gets deformed continuously, with increasing θ , into which perpendicular mode.
 In some regions a wave-normal surface has a figure-eight shape, indicating that the waves can propagate only over a limited range of angles, $\theta < \theta{\text{max}}$.
 In some regions there are two wave-normal surfaces, indicating that-at least in some directions θ -two modes can propagate; in other regions there is just one wave-normal surface, so only one mode can propagate; and in the bottom-right two regions there are no wave-normal surfaces, since no waves can propagate at these high densities and low magnetic-field strengths.
-EXERCISES Exercise 21.9 Problem: Exploration of Modes in the CMA Diagram For each of the following modes studied earlier in this chapter, identify in the CMA diagram the phase speed, as a function of frequency ω , and verify that the turning on and cutting off of the modes, and the relative speeds of the modes, are in accord with the CMA diagram's wave-normal curves. - a.
-EM modes in an unmagnetized plasma. - b.
-Left and right modes for parallel propagation in a magnetized plasma. - c.
-Ordinary and extraordinary modes for perpendicular propagation in a magnetized plasma.
+EXERCISES Exercise 21.12 Derivation: Refractive Index Surface Verify that the group velocity of a wave mode is perpendicular to the refractive index surface.
+Exercise 21.13 Problem: Exploration of Modes in the CMA Diagram For each of the following modes studied earlier in this chapter, identify in the CMA diagram the phase speed, as a function of frequency ω , and verify that the turning on and cutting off of the modes, and the relative speeds of the modes, are in accord with the CMA diagram's wave-normal curves. - (a) EM modes in an unmagnetized plasma. - (b) Left and right modes for parallel propagation in a magnetized plasma. - (c) Ordinary and extraordinary modes for perpendicular propagation in a magnetized plasma.